jianingchen/epucklib/README.md

  - The online documentation page of this library is http://jianingchen.github.io/epucklib/html/.

- - Support pretty much everything on the e-puck but the sound related and fft functionalities.
+ - Support pretty much everything on the e-puck but the audio related functionalities.

  - A user-friendly and fast (40x15 @ ~18.4 fps) interface for e-puck's camera.

  - Multi-tasking through _Process_ --- so several loop with time delays can run concurrently.

- - Organize the development using two object-oriented concepts:
+ - Simplify the development using two object-oriented concepts:
  _Timer_ and _Trigger_.

  - _Timer_ can be used to produce delay, as well as creating periodic callbacks